nuttchai/nuttchai/README.md

 - 🔭 I successfully completed my studies at King Mongkut's Institute of Technology Ladkrabang!
 - 🌱 I am actively pursuing opportunities for professional growth and expanding my technical skill!
 - ✨ My career aspiration is to attain excellence as a software engineer and ultimately become a highly regarded solution architect
-- 🥅 2023 Goals: Obtain the AWS Solutions Architect Professional certification and further enhance my technical skills
+- 🥅 2023 Goal: Obtain the AWS Solutions Architect Professional certification and further enhance my technical skills

 ## ✅ To-Do Lists in 2023